phish108/yaml-configurator/README.md

 ## Motivation

-JS micro-services require a configuration.
-As this is such a common problem this package unifies this tasks by providing a standard interface for loading configurations from well-known locations.
+Most JS micro-services require a configuration.
+This package unifies this common task by providing a standard interface for loading configurations from well-known locations.

 ## Getting started